Cuahutzin/WebAPIDiffLib/README.txt

 	- Packets namespace: Contains the request and response objects that clients, central and worker servers use.
 	- Utils namespace: Contains ISender interface and WebApiSender implementation that endpoints use to send data
 	- AspNetCentralServer: Diff Implementation
-	- CentralServerState: Holds the created ids and data between requests
+	- CentralServerState: Holds the created ids and data between requests.
+Thread safe.
 	- DiffResult: Actual result from diff

 Utils